Stein's method, smoothing and functional approximation: Introduction

 An expression for the Fr\'echet derivatives and bounds can be found at~\eqref{formula_kk} and~\eqref{eq:derivbd}.
 They are not complicated, but require some set-partition notation, stemming from \emph{Fa\`a di Bruno's formula} for the derivatives of an exponential.
-The proof begins with the easy fact that $w_\eps$ is absolutely continuous, and is thus in the \emph{Cameron-Martin space} of Brownian motion.
-We can then use \emph{Girsanov's theorem} to write $h_{\eps, \delta}(w+x)-h_{\eps, \delta}(w)$ as a single expectation with respect to Brownian motion which, roughly speaking, is smooth in~$x$ due to the change of measure formula.
+The proof begins with the easy fact that $w_\eps$ belongs to the \emph{Cameron-Martin space} of the sum of a $d$-dimensional Brownian motion and an independent Gaussian vector.
+(We must add the Gaussian vector because $w_\eps$ may not satisfy $w_\eps(0)=0$, and thus we present a variant of the Cameron-Martin theorem in Theorem \ref{thm_CM} below.)
+As a consequence, we can write $h_{\eps, \delta}(w+x)-h_{\eps, \delta}(w)$ as a single expectation with respect to the Gaussian process (Brownian motion plus an independent Gaussian vector).
+Roughly speaking, such a difference is smooth in~$x$ due to the change of measure formula.